sevmorris/macback-m1/README.md

 # Steps to back up current macOS machine

 1) Run `brew bundle dump --force` to create a Homebrew Brewfile.
-<br><br>
-`--force` overwrites an existing Brewfile, and if it's already backed up with Mackup it will overwrite the Dropbox file.
+- `--force` overwrites an existing Brewfile, and if it's already backed up with Mackup it will overwrite the Dropbox file.
 2) Create a dir:

 ```